 Menus are an important part of GUIs.
-See section 22.4 starting on page 1011 of sixth edition Java text (page 1002 in seventh edition).
+See section 25.4 starting on page 1019 of Java text.

 Copy the file from Exercise 4 into a new file.
 Add a menu bar with the label "File" that has an "Exit" item on it to quit the program.
 This code can be added to the Viewer class.